ValentinBhend/Ballmaze/README.md

 ## Want to build one yourself?

-I'll try my best to give some instructions here, but some previous experience with a RaspberryPi or similar and a little experience in programming in python would surely help :) And of couse a great interest in robotics/machine learning <br>
+I'll try my best to give some instructions here, but some previous experience with a RaspberryPi or similar and a little experience in programming in python would surely help.
+And of couse a great interest in robotics/machine learning :) <br>
-In total the materials cost about 50 - 90$/€ depending on whether you or someone you know has a 3D printer or you order the 3D print parts from somewhere.
+In total the materials cost about 50 - 90 $/€ depending on whether you or someone you know has a 3D printer or you order the 3D print parts from somewhere.

 ### List of materials
 Most parts can be replaced by similar ones or whatever you might already have.